lbechberger/ML4NLP/README.md

 ### About NER database CoNLL 2003

 This dataset [1] includes 1,393 English and 909 German news articles, which is compatible with our dataset.
-We can use the english version for free, low cost :D. Our goal in this task is to extract entities for each sentence.
+We can use the english version for free, fitting our cheapness criterion.
+Our goal in this task is to extract entities for each sentence.
 Entities are annotated with LOC (location), ORG (organisation), PER (person) and MISC (miscellaneous).
 For instance, "**John Wilkes Booth shot Abraham Lincoln**" will be annotated with "**John[PER] Wilkes[PER] Booth[PER] shot[O] Abraham[PER] Lincoln[PER]**".
 You might notice that **John Wilkes Booth** will be annotated with three entity tags, rather than one single tag.
 How to overcome this problem needs more investigation.

 Some ANN-based models are able to achieve around 90% precision, recall and F score in this benchmark, such as [2].
 The choice of architecture still remains to be explored.
-But B-LSTM could be a good choice, with GloVe or GoogleNews Word2vec.
+But Bi-LSTMs could be a good choice, with GloVe or GoogleNews Word2vec word embeddings.

 ### desiderata